zheng129/programming-languages/big-ideas.md

 (some big ideas that are still to come: variables, scope, binding, free algebras, higher-order functions, type inference, polymorphism, co-induction, bisimulation, non-deterministic computation, shared memory, message-passing, synchronous vs asynchronous, ... not all of this unfortunately ... )

+(could be added now: terms as trees (parsing), formalising mathematical proofs in theorem provers, two dimensional syntax and string diagrams, ...)

 ## Normalisation by Evaluation

 see [here](https://hackmd.io/s/rkqjXBW9X)